We Were There

 A day later I went to a dance event.

-And I arrived in that world as an immature and idealistic young person.
+And I arrived in that world as an immature and deeply idealistic young person.

 For me, dance was never just about dancing.

-It was a place where people could explore what it meant to be human.
-A place where connection could deepen.
-Where movement could open doors to things that sit just beyond ordinary understanding.
-Something sacred lived there.
+The studio felt like a sanctuary.
+A place where people could explore what it meant to be human.
+A place where connection could deepen, where movement could open something beyond words, beyond ordinary understanding.
+It felt like there was something sacred happening there, something worth devoting yourself to.

 Or at least I thought I had.